 See if you can hire some person that has worked with you in the past, perhaps an ex-colleague from the company you were working before, or someone that did some gigs for your freelance business in the past.

 They might be interested in becoming full-time employees — and you already know and appreciate their work.
 If you already have a few other employees working for you, ask the ones you trust more to recommend some people that they know.

 3. Do a proper interview

 Job interviews are not just for big enterprises.

 Sure, you don’t have to make it a whole complicated process (or worse, an ordeal) that prospective hires have to go through.
 But at the very least, have a talk with them and try to gauge their skills.

 If you want to hire the best, be prepared to pay accordingly.
 Or at least, give them some perks (e.g. fun office environment, flexible hours, insurance plan, working-from-home Fridays or such) so that they might prefer you from a better paying job.

 In any case, try not to pay below what’s the average for such employees in your area.
 If you can’t afford it, perhaps you’re not ready to hire another employee (or even your first employee) yet.

-If you are uncertain about a candidate, don't just blindly offer them some multi-year contract.
+If you are uncertain about hiring a candidate who seems right, OK don’t just blindly offer them some multi-year contract.
 Depending on the country and/or jurisdiction your business is in, it might be difficult or costly for you to fire them mid-contract if they prove not to be a good fit.